to4lpp3/control-jquery/README.md

     $ export NEST_ID=<CLIENT ID>
     $ export NEST_SECRET=<CLIENT SECRET>

-And finally, use Grunt to start the server:
+And finally to start the server:

-    $ grunt
+    $ npm start

 Then open http://localhost:8080 in your browser and you will be walked through the authentication process.